Renting

 An overview of renting in the Netherlands

-Renting in the Netherlands is common among both locals and expats.
+Renting is common among both locals and expats in the Netherlands.
 Statistics Netherlands (CBS) reports that 42% of all housing units in the country are on the rental market.
 The country has a high level of social housing, with housing associations owning around 75% of rental properties.

-Rents are assessed and controlled for low-value properties, and in some areas there are restrictions on who is allowed to live where, giving priority to those with a strong connection to the area, such as having been born there, having family in the area, or working nearby.
+Rents are assessed and controlled for low-value properties, and in some areas, restrictions on who is allowed to live where are in place.
+These restrictions give priority to those with a strong connection to the area, such as having been born there, having a family in the area, or working nearby.

 Modern apartments in Utrecht